alt

 Good to know

-The tiny fishing village of Robin Hood’s Bay is an easy 5-mile bus ride, or 3-hour walk if you’re feeling active.
+The tiny fishing village of Robin Hood’s Bay is a five-mile bus ride walk, or three-hour walk south if you’re feeling active.
 Explore the twisting alleyways once favoured by smugglers or hunt fossils on the craggy, elemental beach.

 Book now